Danvs60/Danvs60/README.md

 ## 🚀 About Me
-I'm a Computer Science student in the UK, specialising in Artificial Intelligence and Machine Learning.
-My current interests are Spiking Neural Networks and NLP models (topic modelling, sentiment analysis, etc.) for linguistics analysis.
+I'm a Software Engineer in the UK.
 I enjoy cooking (mad about pizza), and I like fitness and bouldering.